US STOCKS-Wall St falls as Amazon-Whole Foods deal crushes retailers

 "I would not like to be somebody playing in the grocery space right now," said Jan Rogers Kniffen, chief executive of retail consultancy firm J. Rogers Kniffen WWE in New York.

-The S&P 500 consumer staples index tumbled 1.7 percent - its biggest drop since November last year.
+The S&P 500 consumer staples tumbled 1.7 percent - its biggest drop since November last year.

 Six of the 11 major S&P sectors were lower.
 Technology was the second-biggest loser after consumer staples, led by losses in Microsoft and Apple.